 I would not replace it as it is in a role it was designed for and does it perfectly well.
 B-Raw is my maximum video quality end goal, 4k/50 my maximum in that space, so the lure of ProRes Raw is of no interest (V-Log is enough for most projects, ProRes is an option, B-Raw is better again).

-The EM1.2 (x2), the long lens half of my day kit (and 1 G9) are old, beaten up, occassionally “twitchy”, but reliable enough for most jobs, as long as I have a backup at hand.
+The EM1.2 (x2), the long lens half of my day kit (with a G9) are old, beaten up, occasionally “twitchy”, but reliable enough for most jobs.
 The AF is plenty for sports with better lenses, the low light decent enough, they are solid without being exceptional these days, but solid gets most jobs done.

-To be honest I do not really treat them any differently to the Em1x’s when I am working, but I find them slightly “laggy” compared to the EM1x from off to ready to shoot, but still faster than most Panasonics.
+To be honest I do not really treat them any differently to the EM1x’s when I am working, but I find them slightly “laggy” compared to the X’s from off to ready to shoot, but they are still faster than most Panasonics.

 If these were my high water mark, I would be ok.
-The demise of one will likely mean regularly using an EM1x as a day cam, but both would mean chasing up another new gen stills cam like an OM1 or second G9II.
+The demise of one will likely mean regularly using a spare EM1x as a day cam, but both would mean chasing up another new gen stills cam like an OM1 or second G9II.

 The G9 (x2) is the wide angle day cam in partnership with above.
 These are maybe slightly better than the EM1.2’s in many ways, closer the the EM1x in low light, handling and general feel, but the DFD focussing makes for an odd experience with sports (no Pana long lenses), and video AF is slightly unreliable.